NLeSC/litstudy/README.md

 ## Citation

-If you use LitStudy in you work, please cite the following publication:
+If you use LitStudy in your work, please cite the following publication:

 > S. Heldens, A. Sclocco, H. Dreuning, B. van Werkhoven, P. Hijma, J. Maassen & R.V. van Nieuwpoort (2022), "litstudy: A Python package for literature reviews", SoftwareX 20